django/deps/accepted/0010-new-governance.rst

    feels such release(s) are or were inappropriate, the Technical Board may take action after the release(s).

-3. In exceptional circumstances,  and in accordance with the Technical Board, a Releaser may issue a unscheduled release.
+3. In exceptional circumstances, and in accordance with the Technical Board, a Releaser may issue an unscheduled release.
 (Historical examples include a release to fix a packaging error.)